 4. Now place the end of the string in the ice water on top of some ice cubes

-6. After a few minutes try lifting out the string, did you catch any ice cubes this time?
+6. After 5 to 10 seconds waiting try lifting out the string, did you catch any ice cubes this time?

 STEAM CONCEPTS LEARNED: